awsdocs/aws-codecommit-user-guide/doc_source/temporary-access.md

 + OpenID Connect \(OIDC\)\-compatible identity provider

 **Note**
-The following information applies only to the use of the AWS CLI credential helper to connect to AWS CodeCommit repositories\.
-You cannot use SSH or Git credentials and HTTPS to connect to AWS CodeCommit repositories with temporary access credentials\.
+The following information applies only to the use of the AWS CLI credential helper to connect to CodeCommit repositories\.
+You cannot use SSH or Git credentials and HTTPS to connect to CodeCommit repositories with temporary access credentials\.

-To give users temporary access to your AWS CodeCommit repositories, complete the following steps\.
+To give users temporary access to your CodeCommit repositories, complete the following steps\.

 Do not complete these steps if all of the following requirements are true:
 + You are signed in to an Amazon EC2 instance\.
-+ You are using Git and HTTPS with the AWS CLI credential helper to connect from the Amazon EC2 instance to AWS CodeCommit repositories\.
++ You are using Git and HTTPS with the AWS CLI credential helper to connect from the Amazon EC2 instance to CodeCommit repositories\.
 + The Amazon EC2 instance has an attached IAM instance profile that contains the access permissions described in [For HTTPS Connections on Linux, macOS, or Unix with the AWS CLI Credential Helper](setting-up-https-unixes.md) or [For HTTPS Connections on Windows with the AWS CLI Credential Helper](setting-up-https-windows.md)\.
 + You have installed and configured the Git credential helper on the Amazon EC2 instance, as described in [For HTTPS Connections on Linux, macOS, or Unix with the AWS CLI Credential Helper](setting-up-https-unixes.md) or [For HTTPS Connections on Windows with the AWS CLI Credential Helper](setting-up-https-windows.md)\.

-Amazon EC2 instances that meet the preceding requirements are already set up to communicate temporary access credentials to AWS CodeCommit on your behalf\.
+Amazon EC2 instances that meet the preceding requirements are already set up to communicate temporary access credentials to CodeCommit on your behalf\.

 ## Step 1: Complete the Prerequisites<a name="temporary-access-prerequisites"></a>

-Complete the setup steps to provide a user with temporary access to your AWS CodeCommit repositories:
+Complete the setup steps to provide a user with temporary access to your CodeCommit repositories:
 + For cross\-account access, see [Walkthrough: Delegating Access Across AWS Accounts Using IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/roles-walkthrough-crossacct.html)\.
 + For SAML and federation, see [ Using Your Organization's Authentication System to Grant Access to AWS Resources](https://docs.aws.amazon.com/STS/latest/UsingSTS/STSUseCases.html#IdentityBrokerApplication) and [About AWS STS SAML 2\.0\-based Federation](https://docs.aws.amazon.com/STS/latest/UsingSTS/CreatingSAML.html)\.
 + For MFA, see [Using Multi\-Factor Authentication \(MFA\) Devices with AWS](https://docs.aws.amazon.com/IAM/latest/UserGuide/Using_ManagingMFA.html) and [Creating Temporary Security Credentials to Enable Access for IAM Users](https://docs.aws.amazon.com/STS/latest/UsingSTS/CreatingSessionTokens.html)\.
 + For Login with Amazon, Amazon Cognito, Facebook, Google, or any OIDC\-compatible identity provider, see [About AWS STS Web Identity Federation](https://docs.aws.amazon.com/STS/latest/UsingSTS/web-identity-federation.html)\.

-Use the information in [Authentication and Access Control for AWS CodeCommit](auth-and-access-control.md) to specify the AWS CodeCommit permissions you want to temporarily grant the user\.
+Use the information in [Authentication and Access Control for AWS CodeCommit](auth-and-access-control.md) to specify the CodeCommit permissions you want to temporarily grant the user\.

 ## Step 2: Get Temporary Access Credentials<a name="temporary-access-get-credentials"></a>